-- 2.1 Shareholders - 2.1.1 Shareholders exercise their rights at the General Meeting and vote there. - 2.1.2 In principle, each share carries one vote.
-There are no shares with multiple voting rights, preferential voting rights (golden shares) or maximum voting rights. - 2.2 General Meeting - 2.2.1 The Management Board submits to the General Meeting the Annual Financial Statements and the Consolidated Financial Statements.
-The General Meeting resolves on the appropriation of net income and the discharge of the acts of the Management Board and of the Supervisory Board.
-It elects the shareholders' representatives to the Supervisory Board and, as a rule, the auditors.
+2.1.2 In principle, each share carries one vote.
+There are no shares with multiple voting rights, preferential voting rights (golden shares) or maximum voting rights.

+2.2 General Meeting

+2.2.1 The Management Board submits to the General Meeting the Annual Financial Statements and the Consolidated Financial Statements.
+The General Meeting resolves on the appropriation of net income and the discharge of the acts of the Management Board and of the Supervisory Board and, as a rule, elects the shareholders' representatives to the Supervisory Board and the auditors.